lcoleman0422/upkeep/README.md

 ## Install and Use

 Download and install MySql server locally and create DB schema with the following credentials.
+Ensure that upKeep user has permissions to schema.

   ```js
   database: 'upKeep',